jschuller/jschuller/README.md

 ## Let's Connect

 I'm always interested in discussing how emerging technologies can drive business transformation.
-Feel free to reach out if you'd like to explore platform modernization, AI implementation, or strategic product development.
+Feel free to reach out if you'd like to explore AI platform modernization, governance or strategic product development.

 ---